KirillosTY/Course-Overview-System/README.md

 mvn compile exec:java -Dexec.mainClass=Controls.MainController
 ```

-The manual contains instructions on how to use the application, I reading before using.
+The manual contains instructions on how to use the application, I recommend reading before using.